Letter from the Director - January 2018 Dear campers and families,

 Below, you will find important information.
 You’ll also find important information throughout our website and on our Facebook page.
 However, if you can’t find the information you need here or have additional questions, please ask.
 We are here to help.

-Age and Musical Requirements Camp is open to those who will be 9 years old by the start of camp and includes members of the graduating class of 2017.
+Age and Musical Requirements Camp is open to those who will be 9 years old by the start of camp and includes members of the graduating class of 2018.
 The maximum age is 18.
-Campers must have performed with their corps for a full season prior to camp on the instrument they will be studying at camp.
-If your child has considerable difficulty playing the general audition piece without help, please consider waiting until next year to come to camp.
+Campers must have performed with their corps for a marching season prior to camp on the instrument they will be studying at camp.
+Campers must be able to play their corps's basic or street music proficiently.
+If your child has considerable difficulty playing the general audition piece without help, he or she should wait until next year to come to camp.
 If you have any questions about whether or not your child is ready for camp, please contact me.

 Here is helpful information about the audition videos: